Reincarnated as a Sword: Characters

 A necromancer who appears at the end of the first season.
 It is unknown what his motive is and whether he is friend or foe to Fran and Teacher.

 Media

 Light novel

-Yuu Tanaka started the series as a web novel hosted on Shōsetsuka ni Narō in October 2015 and ended it in February 2024.
+Yuu Tanaka started the series as a web novel hosted on Shōsetsuka ni Narō in October 2015 and ended it in February 2024, with side stories still being written as of October 2025.
 Micro Magazine acquired and published the light novel series under their GC Novels imprint, with illustrations by Llo.
 20 volumes have been published as of October 2025.
 The fifth volume's limited edition was bundled with a drama CD, telling an original story.
 Seven Seas Entertainment announced their acquisition of the light novels, and began releasing from August 6, 2019.